10 of the healthiest meals you can make cheaply.

 It also makes a delicious filling for jacket potatoes (eat the skin – fibre and vitamins!), or on pasta.
 Plus you can add parsley or thyme, or even rosemary.

-Veg again – love it.
 My husband gets asparagus from the farmers’ market, when it’s in season, 2 huge bunches (30 spears per bunch?) for £7.
-So I made a meal around one bunch, a great supper for 4 with an added bean salad (see pic) but we all agreed it’d make a very impressive starter on its own (for 6 as a starter).
+So I made a meal around one bunch, a great supper for 4 with an added bean salad.
+We all agreed it’d make a very impressive starter on its own (for 6 as a starter).

 Ingredients: (serves 4)